MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/powershell-class-overview.md

 ---
-ms.date:  06/12/2017
+ms.date: 07/28/2020
 keywords:  wmf,powershell,setup
-title: Creating Custom Types using PowerShell Classes
+title: Using PowerShell Classes to Create Custom Types
 ---

-# Creating Custom Types using PowerShell Classes
+# Using PowerShell Classes to Create Custom Types

 PowerShell 5.0 added the ability to define classes and other user-defined types using formal syntax and semantics like other object-oriented programming languages.
 The goal is to enable developers and